A. Jon Prusmack

 Mr. Prusmack was Chief Executive Officer and founder of DHS Technologies, LLC, the leading manufacturer and distributor of high-tech, soft-walled shelter systems to the military.
 He holds multiple patents on DHS manufactured products.
 Starting with an idea and zero sales in 1984 he built the business up to achieve annual sales in excess of $100 million.
 He sold the business in 2012.

 Mr. Prusmack was named Entrepreneur of the Year in Manufacturing by Ernst & Young for the Tri-State area.
-He serves on various boards including the Federal Reserve Bank of New York Small Business Council, the Rockland County Economic Development Corporation and The Salmagundi Club, and he is on the Board of Trustees for Dominican College in Orangeburg, NY.
+He served on various boards including the Federal Reserve Bank of New York Small Business Council, the Rockland County Economic Development Corporation and The Salmagundi Club, and was on the Board of Trustees for Dominican College in Orangeburg, NY.

 Mr. Prusmack attended the US Naval Academy from 1962-65 where he played Varsity Football.
 Deciding on a career change to art and design he transferred to New York University where he graduated with a BA in Mathematics and Art.
 Mr. Prusmack also earned an MBA from the Bernard Baruch Graduate School of Business and an MS in Manufacturing Engineering from NYU Polytechnic Institute.
 Mr. Prusmack was a professional artist from 1966 to 1997.
-He continues to paint and draw.
-In 2015 he was awarded the Salmagundi Medal of Honor for Art Achievement.
+In 2015, he was awarded the Salmagundi Medal of Honor for Art Achievement.

-Mr. Prusmack is a member of the USA Rugby Foundation Hall of Fame, The US Naval Academy Rugby Hall of Fame and the NYAC Rugby Hall of Fame.
+Mr. Prusmack was inducted into the USA Rugby Foundation Hall of Fame, The US Naval Academy Rugby Hall of Fame and the NYAC Rugby Hall of Fame.

 Jonathan First has been described by his partners as a serial entrepreneur who has built many successful businesses.
 Currently, Jonathan First is the President of United World Sports.
 Jonathan joined the company in March 2010 after consulting the company for the prior six months and setting up its broadcast deal with NBC Universal.
 Jonathan, together with the senior management of NBC Sports, created the Collegiate Rugby Championship focusing on the brand equity of the major Universities in the United States to launch rugby on broadcast television and structured a joint venture for the broadcast property.
 He then extended the relationship between USA Sevens and NBC to structure a second joint venture for the USA Sevens HSBC 7s World Series in Las Vegas.
 In one year, Jonathan First led the company from a loss into profit with a swing of over $3 Million in additional revenue.